rakkurt79/RP-Dataset/README.md

 ## 🌲 Dataset Overview

-Post-fire forest restoration is vital for ecosystem re-establishment, biodiversity conservation, and climate change adaptation.
-Accurate monitoring of seedling density—especially for dominant species like **Red Pine (*Pinus brutia*)**—is essential.
+Post-fire forest restoration is vital for ecosystem re-establishment, biodiversity conservation and climate change adaptation.
+Accurate monitoring of seedling density especially for dominant species like **Red Pine (*Pinus brutia*)** is essential.

 Traditional field studies are labor-intensive and prone to error in challenging terrains. **RP-Dataset** provides the first comprehensive drone imagery dataset specifically curated to detect **0-1-year-old red pine seedlings**, enabling the development of next-generation AI models for adaptive forest management.